chunkedswarm/strive-sdk/README.md

     }

     private void storeSDKInfo() {
-        // The sdk was not initialized for some reason, there is nothing to store yet if (sdk == null) {
+        // The SDK was not initialized for some reason, there is nothing to store yet if (sdk == null) {
             return;
         }